Why Your Test Automation is Failing

 Setting Up a Static Environment That Automation Always Runs On

 While complex, static test environments may seem ideal, but the party doesn’t last long.
-First, since it usually takes some time to put the environment together (same as the previous case), it often becomes high-maintenance.
+First, since it usually takes some time to put the environment together (same as in the previous case), it often becomes high maintenance.
 It can be scary to make changes that could ruin things, and you can end up needing someone to manage change full-time.
 Much like chocolate cake in the office kitchen, an environment that mimics production with good data on it tends to attract everyone.
 Soon, these nice environments become shared assets and tests start conflicting for the same resources.
 The natural next step is to set up another static environment.
 This loop usually ends with an angry manager saying something about cutting CAPEX.

 Automating the Environment and Cutting Ourselves Some Slack

-With the rise of infrastructure as code (IaC) and immutable infrastructure, there are more ways to spin up a test environment.
+With the rise of infrastructure as code (IaC) and immutable infrastructure, there are more ways to spin up test environments.
 Resourceful test teams will try to automate the environment creation or use built-in test tool or CI system capabilities to run tests on a public cloud instance or a container, if the product they test allows that.
 This is cheap and useful—and could work for some simple tests.
 The challenge usually starts with everything this approach doesn’t cover.
 It can be difficult to use IaC to spin up a test environment and handle all aspects of it—from security and isolation to dependencies, data, third-party integration and more.
 This is where this approach is often blocked and sends us back to the previous two approaches for a big part of the testing load—which again makes test automation investment less fruitful.

 The Right Way to Set Up Test Environments: Test Automation on Dynamic Environments